CQTS/introduction-to-cubical/lectures/1--Type-Theory/1-2--Inductive-Types.lagda.md

 take, even if it seems unintuitive.

 ```
-_⇒_ : Bool → Bool → Bool
+_implies_ : Bool → Bool → Bool
-true ⇒ true  = true
+true implies true  = true
-true ⇒ false = false
+true implies false = false
--- Here we use a "wildcard" (the underscore "_") to say that the
--- definition we are given is valid for anything we put in that spot.
-false ⇒ _    = true
+false implies _    = true
 ```

+Here we use a "wildcard" (the underscore "_") to say that the definition we are given is valid for anything we put in that spot, so we don't bother giving the variable a name at all.

-In general, inductive data types are characterized by their induction principles.
-In this lecture we will start focusing on a simpler incarnation, "recursion", and will return to induction in the next lecture.
+In general, inductive data types are characterized by their "induction principles".
+In this lecture we will start by focusing on a simpler version of this principle, "recursion", and will return to induction in a later lecture.

 The recursion principle for a type packs together the data that is necessary to produce a non-dependent function out of it.
-To construct a function `Bool → A`, we just need two elements of `A` to serve as the images of `true` and `false`.
-We can write out the recursion principle for `Bool` as follows:
+To construct a function `Bool → A`, we just need two elements of `A` to serve as the images of `true`{.Agda} and `false`{.Agda}.
+We can write out the recursion principle for `Bool`{.Agda} as follows:

 ```
-Bool-rec : {ℓ : Level} {A : Type ℓ}
+Bool-rec : {A : Type}
          → A
          → A
          → (Bool → A)